|Share this article:|

 About Vertica Connection Guides

 Vertica connection guides provide basic information about setting up connections to Vertica from software that our technology partners create.
-These documents provide guidance using one specific version of Vertica and one specific version of the third-party vendor’s software.
+These documents provide guidance using one version of Vertica and one version of the third party vendor’s software.
 Other versions of the third-party product may work with Vertica.
-However, other versions may not have been tested.
-This document provides guidance using the latest versions of Vertica and CloverETL Designer as of November, 2015.
+However, we may not have tested those other versions.

 CloverETL Designer Overview